morazanm/fsm/fsm-docs/readmes/contribute.md

 scribble fsm.scrbl
 ```

-We have a CI tool that will auto deploy scribble file changes to the fsm website when a pull request is merged into the master branch so you do not need to include the scribble generated files in the pull request. **NOTE: Currently we do not have a CI tool step to check for errors when building the scribble file, so mack sure that it compiles before merging into master.**
+We have a CI tool that will auto deploy scribble file changes to the fsm website when a pull request is merged into the master branch so you do not need to include the scribble generated files in the pull request. **NOTE: Currently we do not have a CI tool step to check for errors when building the scribble file, so make sure that it compiles before merging into master.**